AraminaLiu/Comp-543-A4/README.md

 1 Description

 In this assignment, you will be implementing a kNN classifier to classify text documents.
-The implementation will be in Python, on top of Spark.
+The implementation will be in Python, on top of Spark.
 You will be asked to perform three subtasks: (1) data preparation, (2) classification, and (3) evaluation.

 2 Data